The SAFE U Initiative

 The SAFE U Initiative is a community initiative born out of our desire to change how mental health and suicide support is envisioned in Singapore.
 We were established in November 2023, making us the first Safe Space Intervention for suicidal individuals in Singapore.

-We extensively referenced the existing research and created our own suicide intervention protocol (SAFE UP) based on the evidence.
-In doing so, we created a suicide intervention programme which is specific to Singapore.
-We went further by expanding the limits of what a Safe Space can do by effectively covering client presentations spanning the whole mental health spectrum, thereby creating a totally self-sufficient model which can engage with Singapore's wider mental health network and self-sustain when required.
+In Australia and the United Kingdom, the concept of Safe Spaces (also known as Safe Havens or Crisis Cafes) reduced psychiatric admissions by 40%.
+Based on the latest research evidence, we developed and refined our suicide intervention protocol (SAFE UP) in accordance with Singapore's social norms, moral values and mental health safety practices.
+Through our perseverance and intensive evaluation, we created a suicide intervention programme which is specific to Singapore.
+We went further by expanding the limits of what a Safe Space can do by effectively covering client presentations spanning the whole mental health spectrum (i.e., basic mental health conditions to self-harm/suicide), thereby creating a totally self-sufficient model which can engage with Singapore's wider mental health network and self-sustain when required.

-We are choice architects.
+We are choice architects and risk communicators.

 Based on the principles of behavioural economics and emotional-affective dynamics, our novel multi-faceted suicide support strategy (BECA) excels by targeting cognitive biases subsumed within affective forecasting.